cwarden45/RNAseq_templates/README.md

 # RNAseq_templates
-template scripts for RNA-Seq analysis (intended to make my life easier - no promises / support for other users)
+template scripts for RNA-Seq analysis (currently,  no promises / support for other users)